X-O1/Vendora/README.md

 # About

-Vendora is a peer-to-peer, over-the-counter trade facilitator for digital assets.
+Vendora is a peer-to-peer, over-the-counter, digital asset trade facilitator.